IBM/customer-loyalty-program-hyperledger-fabric-VSCode/README.md

 <p align="center">
   <img width="650" height="200" src="docs/doc-images/diagram.png">
 </p>

+**Note** The blockchain network will have multiple members and partners

 1. Member is registered on the network
 2. Member can sign-in to make transactions to earn points, redeem points and view their transactions